Spain in the Junior Eurovision Song Contest 2020: Before Junior Eurovision

-Spain's participation in the contest was confirmed by RTVE in July 2020.
+RTVE confirmed its participation in the Junior Eurovision Song Contest 2020 in July 2020.
 RTVE announced that Soleá had been internally selected to represent Spain on 9 September 2020.
 In September 2020, RTVE announced that Bruno Valverde, Hajar Sbihi (ASHA) and César G. Ross had composed the Spanish entry.
 The entry's title, "Palante", and a preview of the song were released to the public on 29 September 2020.
 The song was released in full on 7 October 2020.

 Artist and song information

 Soleá

 Soleá Fernández Moreno (born 19 June 2011), better known as Soleá, is a Spanish singer who represented Spain in the Junior Eurovision Song Contest 2020.

 Palante

 "Palante" (Move On) is a song by Spanish singer Soleá, written by Bruno Valverde, Hajar Sbihi (ASHA) and César G. Ross.
 It represented Spain at the Junior Eurovision Song Contest 2020.

 At Junior Eurovision

 After the opening ceremony, which took place on 23 November 2020, it was announced that Spain would perform tenth on 29 November 2020, following Russia and preceding Ukraine.